Marinko Čavara

-Marinko Čavara (born 2 February 1967) is a Bosnian Croat politician who is a member of the House of Representatives.
+Marinko Čavara (born 2 February 1967) is a Bosnian Croat politician serving as member of the national House of Representatives since 2022.
 He previously served as the 10th president of the Federation of Bosnia and Herzegovina from 2015 to 2023.

 Čavara was a member of both the Federal House of Peoples and Federal House of Representatives as well.
 He is a member of the Croatian Democratic Union.

 Early life

 Marinko Čavara was born in Busovača to Niko and Anđa Čavara on 2 February 1967.
 He attended elementary school in Busovača, graduating in 1981.
 He continued his education in engineering high school in Busovača and graduated in 1985.
 He then attended the University of Zenica in the Faculty of Engineering.
 He graduated in 1991.

 In 1991, he worked as a professor of engineering and physics in a high school in Busovača.
 In 1992, he became the director of the Busovača post.
 During the Bosnian War, Čavara was municipal commissioner for war production and workers involved in war production in central Bosnia and head of the municipal Civil Protection.